 - Speech-Language Pathologist

-INFPs may feel out of place in careers with a heavy priority on organization and those with highly conventional rules and regulations.
-Examples of careers INFPs might avoid include:
+INFPs may feel out of place in careers with a heavy demand for Conventional interests: attention to detail, rules, and regulations.
+Examples of jobs INFPs might avoid include:

 - Management Analyst